-Geiser says the concrete used there is integrally colored with a Deco-Crete dark gray liquid colorant and a black shake-on color hardener.
+Geiser says he integrally colored the concrete used there with a Deco-Crete dark gray liquid colorant and a black shake-on color hardener.
 “I knew we were going to grind and I wanted the surface to be as black as possible,” he says.
 “And the only way to get it super black is to use a color hardener.”

-On the template, the constellations’ brighter stars were marked with bigger circles to make them more prominent.
+On the template, bigger circles marked the constellations’ brighter stars to make them more prominent.
 Rather than using large glow stones for these points, they made 1/16-inch deep indents in the surface with different sized circles made from MDF (medium-density fiberboard).
 They then filled these indents with a slurry mix made from a two-part UV-stable epoxy and a glow-in-the-dark powder made by Glow Stones USA.

 With glow-in-the-dark products, Geiser explains, the smaller luminescent particles glow much brighter than the larger stones.
-To make the stars look like they are glowing, he added very fine glow-in-the-dark powder to a polyaspartic and sprayed it out of an HVLP (high-volume, low-pressure) gun.
-“This created a fine mist around the stars which really looks cool at night,” he says, and illuminated them even more.
+To make the stars appear glowing, he added very fine glow-in-the-dark powder to polyaspartic.
+He then used an HVLP (high-volume, low-pressure) gun to apply.
+“This created a fine mist around the stars which really looks cool at night,” he says.
+It illuminated them even more.